 - Comfortable shoes for travel and evening wear

-- Two (2) 1-quart water bottles or hydration system
+- Water bottle(s) or hydration system

 - Watch with alarm or travel clock